Command-Line Interface

 Can be repeated to add multiple query parameters.

-Ignore HTTP settings set in the environment such as environment variables (HTTP_PROXY, etc) or ~/.netrc authentication.
+Ignore HTTP settings set in the environment, such as environment variables (HTTP_PROXY, etc) or ~/.netrc authentication.

-Don't attempt to verify SSL certificates.
+Don't attempt to verify TLS/SSL certificates.

-Disable Diffie Hellman key exchange
+Disable Diffie Hellman key exchange.

---http-ssl-cert FILENAME#
+--http-ssl-cert PEM_FILENAME

-SSL certificate to use.
+SSL certificate to use: a .pem file.

---http-ssl-cert-crt-key CRT_FILENAME KEY_FILENAME#
+--http-ssl-cert-crt-key CRT_FILENAME KEY_FILENAME

-Expects a .crt and a .key file.
+SSL certificate to use: a .crt and a .key file.

---http-timeout TIMEOUT#
+--http-timeout TIMEOUT

 Default is: 20.0.

-Web browser options#
+Web browser options

---webbrowser {yes,true,1,on,no,false,0,off}#
+--webbrowser {yes,true,1,on,no,false,0,off}

 Enable or disable support for Streamlink's webbrowser API.